 The Merit-based Incentive Payment System (MIPS)

-MIPS replaces a number of previous programs under one roof, namely the Physician Quality Reporting System, Meaningful Use and the Physician Value-Based Payment Modifier.
-However, the goals of those programs live on in the four MIPS performance categories: Quality, Cost, Improvement Activities and Advancing Care Information (ACI).
+Traditional MIPS is organized into four performance categories: Quality, Cost, Improvement Activities and Promoting Interoperability.
 The four categories are weighted for scoring in relation to a physician’s total score.
 Currently, the weights are as follows:

 Performance Scoring and Payment Adjustments

 Reporting in the various categories translates to points on a scale of 0-100.
-For the 2021 performance period, an overall performance score of 60 points translates to a neutral adjustment (in 2023).
-This 60-point demarcation is called the performance threshold; scoring above the threshold translates to positive payment adjustments and vice versa.
-In 2021, the maximum possible payment adjustment will be 9 percent (up or down).
+For the 2022 performance period, an overall performance score of 75 points translates to a neutral adjustment (in 2023).
+This 75-point demarcation is called the performance threshold; scoring above the threshold translates to positive payment adjustments and vice versa.
+In 2022, the maximum possible payment adjustment will be 9 percent (up or down).
 Beginning in 2022, the performance threshold will be determined based on the mean or median scores of MIPS participants.
-Scoring above 85 points is considered exceptional performance, and those physicians will be eligible for additional positive payment adjustments pulled from a separate $500 million performance bonus pool.
+Scoring above 89 points is considered exceptional performance, and those physicians will be eligible for additional positive payment adjustments.

 Much of the ASC discussion regarding MIPS occurs around the Promoting Interoperability (PI) performance category.
 PI is the successor to CMS’ Meaningful Use program, which was designed to stimulate uptake of certified Electronic Health Record (EHR) technology.
-However, some physicians lack the face-to-face interaction and/or access to certified EHR technology (CEHRT) to make reporting under this performance category feasible.
+However, some physicians lack the access to certified EHR technology (CEHRT) to make reporting under this performance category feasible.
 For example, there exists no ASC-specific certified EHR technology.
-Thus, ASC physicians as well as those physicians that furnish 75% or more of their services in a hospital outpatient department are exempt from the PI category.
+Thus, ASC-based clinicians that furnish 75% or more of their covered services in ASC are exempt from the PI category.
 The 25 percent category score is redistributed to the Quality performance category.
-This issue will be a focus for ASCA going forward, as the lack of ASC-specific CEHRT hampers the ability of our physicians to be assessed accurately under the MIPS payment adjustment formula.
-While ASCA works with stakeholders to develop criteria for an ASC-specific EHR certification, we will continue to advocate for solutions such as excluding ASC patient encounters from penalty calculations and reweighting of MIPS composite scores that will reduce the potential of negative payment adjustments.
+This issue is an ongoing advocacy priority for ASCA, as the lack of ASC-specific CEHRT hampers the ability of our physicians to be assessed accurately under the MIPS payment adjustment formula.

 There are a number of resources available to those wishing to learn more about MACRA, QPP or MIPS.
 For more information, please visit qpp.cms.gov, where CMS has provided the NPI participation tool, fact sheets and other resources.
 General information about the Medicare program can be found at cms.gov/Medicare.
 Please also feel free to reach out to Alex Taira at firstname.lastname@example.org with ASC-specific MACRA questions.